 If you’ve never had Cold Stone Creamery Cake Batter Ice Cream, what are you waiting for?
-This wonderfully creamy and delicious and has to be one of my favorite ice creams.
+It’s wonderfully creamy and delicious and has to be one of my favorite ice creams.
 Did I mention it’s cake batter ice cream?

-What Makes This Recipe so Good
+What Makes This Recipe So Good

 Again it’s cake batter ice cream, enough said!
 Seriously though I have such a large affinity for cake batter, I am the one who still loves to lick the beaters.